 - 2 tablespoons avocado oil or butter

 - 3 celery ribs, chopped

 - 1 teaspoon pepper

 Turn Instant Pot to Saute mode and add 1 tablespoon of oil or butter.
 In batches place chicken skin down in pot and saute rendering the fat from the skin for about 2 minutes on each side.
 Remove from pot and set aside.

 Add additional tablespoon on oil (if needed) to pot and saute diced onion carrots, and celery just until the onion begins to soften.
 Add garlic.

 Turn off Instant Pot and place chicken on top of vegetables.
-Add water and broth, salt, pepper, parsley and thyme.
+Add water and broth, salt, pepper, parsley, bay leaf and thyme.
 Cover soup with lid and turn the vent to closed.
 Turn on the Instant Pot to SOUP mode.
 Once the pressure builds up the soup (about 10 minutes) it will take about 20-25 minutes to cook all the ingredients.
 Once complete gently release pressure (vent).
 Remove chicken and shred and debone.
+Remove bay leaf.
 Place chicken back in pot.
 Soup is ready to be served.

 Amount Per Serving: Calories: 367Total Fat: 25gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 17gCholesterol: 175mgSodium: 1597mgCarbohydrates: 6gFiber: 1gSugar: 3gProtein: 32g